Bluesky at Home » DIY Projects » Paint Projects » How to Paint a Flower Pot with Ceramic Paint

 It doesn’t get any better than a blue flower pot filled with white hydrangeas.
 I placed the flower pot on a side table in our living room.
 In this spot, we can see it from the entry, the living room, and the kitchen.

 First, please PIN this project to your Pinterest ideas for future reference.
-Thank you in advance.
+Check out my Paint Projects and Stencil Projects Boards.

 Similar Posts